mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Same as export_data_model, only the created data model will contain only information required for visualization
   | in CellBlender.
-This makes the loading ofthemodel by CellBlender faster and also allows to avoid potential
+This makes the loading of themodel by CellBlender faster and also allows to avoid potential
   | compatibility issues.

   | Example: `1520_sphere_collision/model.py <https://github.com/mcellteam/mcell_tests/tree/mcell4_dev/tests/pymcell4_positive/1520_sphere_collision/model.py>`_

+* | **export_geometry**

+   * | output_files_prefix: str = None
+     | Optional prefix for .obj and .mtl files that will be created on export.
+     | If output_files_prefix is not set, then uses the first VizOutput to determine the target directory
+     | and creates names using the current iteration.
+Fails if argument output_files_prefix is not set and
+     | there is no VizOutput in the model.

+  | Exports model geometry as Wavefront OBJ format.

 * | **release_molecules**